mercure-imaging/mercure/docs/intro.rst

 .. topic:: Dispatcher

-    The dispatcher service sends the prepared series to the desired target nodes (via DICOM or SFTP transfer).
+    The dispatcher service sends the prepared series to the desired target nodes (e.g., via DICOM or SFTP transfer).
 If a target node is temporarily unavailable or if the transfer fails, it repeats the transfer after a configurable waiting period.
 After a configurable number of unsuccessful retries, the affected DICOM images are moved to an error folder and an alert will be triggered.
 The transfer can later be restarted.

 .. topic:: Cleaner